ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Find Systems in Group
-Find systems in a specified group on ePO server
+Find systems in a specified group on ePO server.
+McAfee user requires access to at least one group for this function.

  ![screenshot: fn-mcafee-epo-find-systems-in-group ](./doc/screenshots/fn-mcafee-epo-find-systems-in-group.png)